-Pre-internship practicum focusing on final practicum preparations for internship.
-Supervision, development, and evaluation of Psy.D. students in all aspects of their work.
+Practicum focusing on refining clinical and research skills.
+Supervision, development, and evaluation of the Psy.D. student in all aspects of her or his work.

 5380 Multidimensional Scaling

 Basic scaling theory with emphasis on metric, non-metric, and individual-differences multidimensional scaling models and methodology.
 Applications of scaling methods to measurement problems in the behavioral and health sciences, education, and business.